 •Won a jury award against an international reinsurer relating to reinsurance of vehicle extended warranty contracts.

-•Won a summary judgment from the Missouri Court of Appeals that protects the right of health maintenance organizations (HMOs) to recover the costs of health benefits paid to federal employees.
+•Won a summary judgment in Missouri State Court that was affirmed by the Missouri Court of Appeals that protects the right of health maintenance organizations (HMOs) to recover the costs of health benefits paid to federal employees.

 In The News